 They are especially great with kids and love to be around people.
 They are very protective of their owners, which can make them excellent guard dogs as well.

-Mastweilers require lots of exercise daily because they were bred for big game hunting.
+Mastweilers require lots of exercises daily because they were bred for big game hunting.
 They had to run long distances regularly or work all day doing some sort of job with the human race.

 Bull Mastweiler also needs a lot of training and socialization as puppies, so they learn all the rules necessary to be part of your family.